the-scouts/por/sphinx_source/chapter-9.rst

 b.
 Throwing at targets representing human beings or animals is not permitted as a part of any Scout activity, nor on property owned or leased by, or used in the name of, the Scout Movement.

 c.
-Throwing knives is not permitted within The Scout Association (see :rule:`9.67 Banned Activities`).
+Throwing knives is not permitted within The Scout Association (see :rule:`9.67+`).

 Rule 9.39 Paintball Games
 -------------------------